f4exb/sdrangel/plugins/channelrx/demodvor/readme.md

 VORs transmit two 30Hz signals, one AM at the VOR center frequency and one FM on a 9960Hz sub-carrier.
 The FM reference signal's phase is set so 0 degrees corresponds to magnetic north from the VOR (Some VORs at high latitudes use true North).
 The phase of the AM variable signal is such that the phase difference to the reference signal corresponds to the bearing from the VOR to the receiver.
 For example, if a receiver is North from the VOR, the AM and FM 30Hz signals will be received in phase.
 If a receiver is East from the VOR, the phase difference will be 90 degrees.

 VORs also transmit a Morse code ident signal at a 1020Hz offset.
 This is a 2 or 3 character identifier used to identify the VOR, as multiple VORs can be transmitted on the same frequency.
 For example, the VOR at London Heathrow transmits .-.. --- -. for LON.
 The Morse code ident is typically transmitted at 10 seconds intervals at between 7 and 10 wpm.
-VORs that are under maintainance may transmit TST.
+VORs that are under maintenance may transmit TST.

 Some VORs also transmit an AM voice identification or information signal between 300-3kHz.